warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     STLS
         Establish an SSL link with the server by issuing a POP3 STLS command.
-Continue with the non-encrypted link is STLS is not supported
+Continue with the non-encrypted link if STLS is not supported

     FSTLS
         Establish an SSL link with the server by issuing a POP3 STLS command.

+    POP3S
+        Establish a full POP3S connection with the remote server.

     Leave
         Leave messages on the server, and download only the new ones.
-In order this functionality to work, the remote POP3 server must support the UIDL command.
+In order for this functionality to work, the remote POP3 server must support the UIDL command.

     OutBind